jalejandro555/Hello_World/README.md

 def is_prime(number):
     """Verifies if a given number is prime.""" if number < 2:
-        return False  # If the number is less than 2, it's not prime for i in range(2, int(number**0.5) + 1): if number % i == 0: #Here a for loop is started that loops through the numbers from 2 to the integer square root of the number plus 1. return False  # If it's divisible by any number between 2 and its square root, it's not prime
+        return False  # If the number is less than 2, automatically it's not prime for i in range(2, int(number**0.5) + 1): if number % i == 0: #Here a for loop is started that loops through the numbers from 2 to the integer square root of the number plus 1. return False  # If it's divisible by any number between 2 and its square root, it's not prime